Fascinating Life Story of Stoicism’s Founder: Zeno of Citium

 Thus, the greatest Greek philosopher of his time willingly let himself die.
 It was suicide because Socrates could have escaped easily, as his pupils had planned, or even asked for mercy, and would have received a pardon.

-Socrates, who inspired generations of thinkers and schools of philosophy in his life and after his death, was 70 years old then.
+Socrates, 70 years old then, inspired generations of thinkers and schools of philosophy in his life and after his death.

 The First Mentor of Zeno

 A little more than a hundred years after Socrates courted death, a 22-year-old merchant landed on the shores of Athens.
-He had just survived a shipwreck on his way from Phoenicia to Peiraeus.
+He had just survived a shipwreck on his way from Phoenicia to Piraeus.

 He was Zeno from the city of Citium or Kition, Cyprus.
-His ship was carrying the cargo of Royal or Imperial Purple – a precious dye, extracted from murex sea snails, that colored the robes of the kings.
-As he saw his fortune sink into the seawater, Zeno was beyond distraught by the loss.
+His ship was carrying the cargo of Royal or Imperial Purple, a precious dye extracted from murex sea snails that colored the robes of the kings.

 The oracle told him, “To live the best life, talk to the dead.”